dark/faa-mva-kml/README.md

 # Legal Disclaimer

-All MVA chart files are property of the FAA.
+All MVA and MIA chart files are property of the FAA.
 The attached license notice applies to the conversion scripts only.

 All files are provided for educational purposes only.
 They are not to be used as a navigation tool.
 No claim is made regarding the accuracy